Allen-Eikens’ lifts North Dakota over Nebraska 75-74

 Nebraska (5-7) put together an 8-0 run capped by a driving layup by Cam Mack to tie the score at 61 with 5:48 remaining.
 After trading baskets for three minutes, the Huskers followed a Dachon Burke driving layup with a Matej Kavas 3-pointer that put the Huskers up 71-69 with 1:43 left.

-Allen-Eikens then missed a layup, but North Dakota grabbed the rebound and Allen-Eikens was fouled and hit one of two free throws.
+Allen-Eikens then missed a layup, but North Dakota grabbed the rebound and Allen-Eikens was fouled.
 A 15-foot fadeaway jumper from Mack fell short at the buzzer, giving North Dakota the win.

-“That’s guys making plays, right,” Sather said of the final two minutes.
-“There’s no X’s and O’s and coaching philosophy that does that.
-That’s players out there making plays and stepping up and finishing plays and finishing free throws and getting rebounds and that stop at the end where he slowed them down in transition and forced the jumper.
-That was as big a play as anything else.”
+Stewart had 23 points to lead four Fighting Hawks in double figures.
+He was joined by Allen-Eikens with 17 points, Filip Rebraca with 15 and Walter with 12.

-Marlon Stewart, who led North Dakota with 23 points, agreed with Sather that North Dakota played its best game of the season Saturday.
+Mack led Nebraska with 19 points.
+Kavas scored 12 and Burke and Hanif Cheatham finished with 10 points each.

 THE BIG PICTURE